SamArul1308/Object_Detection/README.md

     <img src="images/Detection_image_1.png" width=900 height=500>
 </div>

 The image below shows the confidence on the detection of the person has improved to 95.9% as the person got closer to the vehicle.
-The car detection has also slightly increased to 80.5% confidence without any difference.
+The car detection has also slightly increased to 80.5% confidence without any changes made to the car or the distance to the car.

 <div align="center">
     <img src="images/Detection_image_2.png" width=900 height=500>